A list for my doctor program in the next 3, 4, 5 years

 Research interest (theory)

-2. contract theory (also involves some information theory and game theory)
+contract theory (+ information theory & game theory)

 3. organizational economics